petzku/Aegisub-Scripts/README.md

 `On video frame` behaves slightly differently, emulating Aegisub's built-in "Split lines before current frame" function, but still accurately preserving transforms.

-It is good to note, though, that `\move` has the erratic behavior that treats negative start- and end-times as if neither had been passed—essentially "breaking" this macro.
-The simple fix is to make it simply a `\pos` in these cases.
-(I should address this soon-ish)
+It is good to note, though, that `\move` has the erratic behavior that treats negative start- and end-times as if neither had been passed.
+Because of this, the macro transforms a `\move` tag like this into an equivalent `\pos` tag, using only the final positions.

 ### Typewriter